 Numerous business work through a lot of information.
 Information is important facts and arranged in the database.
 Many individuals study information identical with the data; nonetheless, data contains information that has been arranged to support responses addresses and to take care of problems.
 An “Information System” is considered such as the manufactured goods that compose and investigates information.
 So, the cause of an information system is to change raw data into supportive data that can utilize for the decision making in an association (Shouhong Wang, 2012).

 The Information System is a commercial use in the computer.
-It also prepared by the database, machine procedure, application manual, and programs.
+It is prepared by the database, machine procedure, application manual, and programs.
 An “Information System” is an arrangement of software, hardware, infrastructure and skilled personnel planned to facilitate design, control organization, and decision-making in the business.
 After introducing the information system and implement in the business; the information system also identifies the particular requirement discussed below:

 Recognize the business involved in the procedure of issuing construction permits.